Analyzing AON (AON) and The Competition

 |39

-AON currently has a consensus price target of $170.44, indicating a potential upside of 2.49%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 9.99%.
-Given AON’s rivals higher possible upside, analysts clearly believe AON has less favorable growth aspects than its rivals.
+AON presently has a consensus target price of $170.44, indicating a potential upside of 1.47%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 10.38%.
+Given AON’s peers higher possible upside, analysts plainly believe AON has less favorable growth aspects than its peers.

-AON has a beta of 0.94, suggesting that its stock price is 6% less volatile than the S&P 500.
-Comparatively, AON’s rivals have a beta of 0.85, suggesting that their average stock price is 15% less volatile than the S&P 500.

 Dividends